uvic-aero/uvic-aero.github.io/software/git-workshop.md

 # Git Workshop

-This is a workshop tutorial meant to get you up to speed with basic usage of git.
+This workshop's purpose is to get you up to speed with basics of git!

 ## What is Git?
 Git is a distributed version-control system for tracking changes in source code during software development.